 I find it interesting that the Hanged Man card is also about balance, but in that card the situation is dire.
 The Hanged Man is in a compromising pose, and if he doesn't do something about it—and with expertise—he could face an untimely death.
-The Hanged Man card appears before the Death card, which generally isn't about a physical death but an end to a chapter.
+The Hanged Man card appears before the Death card, which generally isn't about physical death but an end to a chapter.
 It's about change.

 After the Death card, we return to balance with Temperance, but the circumstances are far different.
 Upright Temperance is usually seen as a positive card.
-You're recovering, you're going with the flow, and you're getting your life back in order.
+You're recovering, going with the flow, and getting your life back in order.

 You need Temperance after the shakeups of the previous cards.
 You've been through something.
-You need to stabilize to your new situation.
+You need to stabilize your new situation.
 Don't try to force anything; encourage yourself to go with the flow.

 Recommendations for an Upright Temperance Card in Your Reading

 - Manage your emotions.

 - Separate from social media.